kaworublades/kaworublades/README.md

 ˚ ୨୧ . .
 Pls try to use tone tags w me (not all the time, mostly when i'm firstly meeting you), I sometimes don’t understand social cues so pls bare w me.
 My disc is tsukasitaeddsito, although pls ask b4 doing so!
 I may not talk 2 u much until I’m used 2 u.

-I don't always stay in one fandom area, so if im gone and online I'm usually in diff area's of fandoms i'm in, btw if u ever friend me plz do not friend me js to unfriend me later, bc why befriend some1 if you're gonna throw them away right after.
+I don't always stay in one fandom area, so if im gone and online I'm usually in diff area's of fandoms i'm in, btw if u ever ask to friend me plz do not friend me js to unfriend me later, bc why befriend some1 if you're gonna throw them away right after.

 ┈┈┈ ୨୧ ┈┈┈